ivyfong/Mission-to-Mars/README.md

 # Mission to Mars

 ## **Objective:**
 The objective of this project is to build a web application using Flask that scrapes various websites for data on Mars and to display the information in a HTML page.
-The information on Mars is scraped from the web using BeautifulSoup, Pandas, and Splinter, saved in a Mongo database, then extracted and displayed in the HTML page.
+The information on Mars is scraped from the web using BeautifulSoup, Pandas, and Splinter, saved in a Mongo database, then extracted and displayed in a HTML page.

 The information collected and presented includes:
 * Latest news title and paragraph text from the NASA Mars News site.